 50. The evidence of the Second Defendant satisfies me on the balance of probabilities that he engaged the trailer parking brake before he left it at the yard.
 I accept there is evidence, from the Claimant, and the HSE report of the inspection of the yard, from the Second Defendant himself that trailers are sometime left without their parking brakes applied.
 Indeed the code of practice refers to accidents occurring as a result of poor practice and trailers rolling away after being incorrectly parked.
 However the fact that this may occur does not mean it did on this occasion.
 As already stated I was impressed by the Second Defendant's evidence and the manner in which he gave it.
 Further I accept he had a particular reason to be careful in the loss of two friends.
 I accept he was a careful driver in any event.
-Therefore I find it inconceivable that he would have failed to engage the parking brake.
-There is no direct evidence that he did fail to do so.
+Therefore I find it inconceivable that he did fail to do so.
 The fact that the brake was clearly disapplied when the accident occurred does not mean the Second Defendant left it in that state.
 I will consider the competing possible causes for this when answering the third question.